debops/debops/docs/introduction.rst

   external means, for example encrypted filesystem (currently there is no encryption provided by default);

-- secure workspace (``debops.boxbackup`` role, again, uses secret directory to create and manage Root CA for backup servers - client and server certificates are automatically downloaded to Ansible Controller, signed and uploaded to destination hosts);
+- secure workspace (``debops.boxbackup`` role, again, uses the secret directory to create and manage Root CA for backup servers - client and server certificates are automatically downloaded to Ansible Controller, signed and uploaded to destination hosts);

-- simple centralized backup (specific roles like ``sshd``, ``pki`` and ``monkeysphere`` have a separate task lists that are invoked by custom playbooks to allow backup and restoration of ssh host keys and SSL certificates.
+- simple centralized backup (specific roles like ``debops.sshd``, ``debops.pki`` and ``debops.monkeysphere`` have separate task lists that are invoked by custom playbooks to allow backup and restoration of ssh host keys and SSL certificates.
 Generated .tar.gz files are kept on Ansible Controller in secret directory);

 .. _DebOps: http://debops.org/